- Learn more about your career with us

 During your graduate year at Barwon Health, you will receive support from a variety of people including your preceptors, clinical staff, managers, other graduates and of course the graduate team.

 Both nursing and midwifery graduates are supported by a team dedicated to the clinical and professional education of all graduate nurses and midwives.
-The team consists of the Graduate Program Coordinator, Clinical Support Nurses and a Clinical Support Midwife.
+The team consists of the graduate program coordinator, clinical support nurses and a clinical support midwife.
 Graduates working across all sites and areas are supported by the graduate team.
-The graduate team are available to assist graduates in areas such as medication administration, time management and prioritisation, performing clinical procedures, assisting with accessing resources or just for a general chat and reassurance.
-The graduate team can be contacted easily and are always happy to help graduates when needed.
+The graduate team are available Monday to Friday 7:30-4pm to assist graduates in areas such as medication administration, time management and prioritisation, performing clinical procedures, assisting with accessing resources or just for a general chat and reassurance.
+They visit every ward/area that employs graduates on a twice-daily basis to ensure that they see all graduates working and support them.
+The graduate team carry mobile phones and will return to provide further assistance between the morning and afternoon rounds.

 As part of the transition from student to registered nurse/midwife, graduates are also provided with opportunities to learn outside of their clinical areas.
 This includes: